Open daily 10 a.m.-4 p.m. Grounds close at 5 p.m.

 Program: Five-week, funded, research and clinical fellowship for pre-vet college students to occur between the end of the second week of May and the end of the first week of August.
 The successful applicant will earn a $500 per week stipend.

-will be NOT be provided.
+Please note: Housing will be NOT be provided.
 The successful applicant will be responsible for identifying their own housing.
 We suggest the Extended Stay America (600 Center Place Drive, Rochester, NY - (800) 295-3339).
-A car is highly desirable since public transportation is
+A car is highly desirable since public transportation is limited.

 CLICK HERE TO REVIEW OUR FREQUENTLY ASKED QUESTIONS SHEET.